bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 ```

 In this case, though, it would have just been easier to use the wildcard type,
-and certainly we don't always have the luxury of re-ascribing types to values
+and certainly, we don't always have the luxury of re-ascribing types to values
 of invariant types.
-Imagine they were created in a third party library we don't
+Imagine if the values were from a third-party library we don't
 control.
-We can emulate this behavior here:
+We can emulate such behavior here:

 ```scala
 val in1any2: Inner[Any] = (Inner("foo"): Inner[String])